How Spokane's Weather Affects Your Roof

 Falling Leaves and Temperature Swings As fall settles in, Spokane sees cooler temperatures and plenty of falling leaves.
 While picturesque, those leaves can clog gutters and downspouts, leading to water backup during autumn rains.
 This puts extra strain on your roof and can accelerate wear if not addressed.

-Temperature swings are also common in fall, with warm days giving way to chilly nights.
-These shifts cause roofing materials to expand and contract, which can loosen fasteners or crack shingles over time.
+Fall temperatures often fluctuate, warm days giving way to chilly nights.
+Rapid temperature changes cause roofing materials to expand and contract, which can loosen fasteners or crack shingles over time.
 A well-maintained roof can handle this, but one already weakened by other seasonal stresses might start showing signs of trouble.

 Tips to Protect Your Roof Year-Round Spokane’s four distinct seasons mean your roof faces a variety of threats, but there are ways to keep it in top shape:

 Spokane’s weather is as beautiful as it is challenging.
-Your roof bears the brunt of these seasonal shifts, protecting your home from snow, rain, wind, and sun.
+Your roof withstands the worst of these seasonal weather patterns, protecting your home from snow, rain, wind, and sun.
 By understanding how the local climate affects it and staying proactive with maintenance, you can ensure your roof stands strong for years to come.
-After all, in a place like Spokane, a reliable roof isn’t just a luxury—it’s a necessity.
+After all, in a place like Spokane, a reliable roof isn’t just a luxury—it’s a necessity in order to protect the most valuable asset you own.